Did your mother make you successful…and UNHAPPY?

 Toxic mothers and success

 In fact among all mothers there is a special kind, one that psychologists have labeled: toxic.
 This kind of mother has huge relevance in the business world, because she generates highly successful business women.
-Actually, her daughter will work harder than anyone else in the utopical quest of pleasing her and getting her approval, recognition and love.
+Actually, her daughter will work harder than anyone else in the utopic quest of pleasing her and getting her approval, recognition and love.
+Pleasing her mom generates external success in some areas of her life, yet a huge emptiness as her authentic desires are suppressed.

 In the first decade of my coaching practice, a very clear pattern has emerged.
 I attract women with very similar pains to mine.
 Superficially all is great in their lives.
 They are highly talented and highly educated.
 Even more many letters follow their names (MBA, PhD and others).
 As polyglots they work all over the world.
 Yet no matter how fast they run, a dark shadow follows them wherever they go.
 So they experience many of these feelings,